 Add form to WordPress

 The final step is to add the file upload form to your WordPress.
-You can add them to your posts, pages, etc.
+Then, you can add them to your posts, pages, etc.

 Choose your form from the dropdown (in this case file upload form).
 Save the changes.